UKNNSS-Benchmarks/uknnss-benchmark-ior_mdtest/README.ior.UKNNSS.md

   the total RAM available on each compute node and is intended to represent the memory footprint of a real application.

+* `reorderTasksConstant ` - stride to use to between write and read test phases.
+This should be set to the number of MPI processes per node to avoid client sise cache effects.
+For example, if the test runs with 4 MPI processes per node, this would be set to "4".

 ### b.
 Optional configuration file modifications for sequential workloads

 For the sequential access tests (1 and 2), the bidder **MAY** modify the